uqfoundation/pyina/README.md

 The latest released version of pyina is available from::
     http://trac.mystic.cacr.caltech.edu/project/pathos

-Pyina is distributed under a modified BSD license.
+Pyina is distributed under a 3-clause BSD license.

 Development Release
 -------------------